How to Control Anxiety, An Expert's Guide

 Psychological Tips for Managing Anxiety

-1) Try to let it go.
+- Try and let it go.
 It sounds rather cliché, but if you give up the need to control your situation, sometimes the anxiety will dissipate on its own.
 Often, the ‘fear of the fear itself’ is enough to keep it going.
 But if you’re not afraid feel to anxious, you’ve already overcome at least part of the problem.

 Example of Catastrophising